Dragonsouls1215/Dragonsouls1215/README.md

 - 👀 I’m interested in programming and writing
 - 🌱 I’m currently learning C++ and Python
 - 💞️ I’m looking to collaborate on nothing currently
-- 📫 How to reach me is on my deviantart or through messages.

 <!---